lerouxrgd/celtuce/modules/celtuce-core/README.md

 # celtuce-core

-Core module that defines the Redis commands.
+Main module that defines the Redis commands.

-Provides main functionalities and an implementation for synchronous commands.
+Provides core functionalities and an implementation for synchronous commands.

 ## Usage